uwePhillPhelps/IAP-2024/README.md

 # iapProj code

-You will write all of your code for tutorials in a project called `iapProj`.
-This is a pre-configured project which includes all the files needed (including the JUCE library) to control and co-operate with Aserve.
-See the `iapProj/Builds` folder for MacOS Xcode.
+Your will write all of your code for tutorials in a project called `iapProj` which includes everything needed to control and co-operate with Aserve.
+See the <a href="Tutorials/Workshop%201.md">workshop materials</a> for more information on how Aserve and iapProj work together with your code acting as a 'decision maker' for how Aserve responds to key presses etc.

 # ...and beyond!

-Read the following <a href="Tutorials/Getting%20Started.md">guide</a> to set up your own machine for working off-campus.
+Read the following <a href="Tutorials/Working%20on%20your%20own%20machine.md">guide</a> to set up your own machine for working off-campus.
 Instructions for using Microsoft Windows and Visual Studio as well as Apple MacOS and Xcode are provided separately (see also the [windows branch](../../tree/windows) of this repository).
 Video guides are included.

 Development environments such as Visual Studio and Xcode are fairly heavy in terms of storage requirements **we strongly recommend working with the lab machines, as these are ready to roll and require barely more than logging in to get started** 😊👍